obiwanus/focus-zig/LOG.md

 # TODO
-- Draw scrollbars and other info
-    - Draw cursor position(s) and selections
-    - Draw highlight rects
 - Hide scrollbar after scrolling
 - Refactor action system:
     - Assign key combinations to actions
     - Handle actions in a switch, even if it means repeating some code